Ishaan514/CTFs/HSCTF 2019/Slap/README.md

-## Slap
+# Slap

 ## Challenge

-"Don't get slapped too hard.'
+"Don't get slapped too hard."

 You can download the file for this problem here [slap.jpg](slap.jpg)